SensesProject/land-use/src/assets/text/en.md

 +++ solution 0

-## Potentials and trade-offs of land-based mitigation
+## Potentials and Trade-Offs of Land-Based Mitigation

 The AFOLU sector is a major contributor to global greenhouse gas (GHG) emissions today.
 The future trajectory of AFOLU GHG emissions depends on various factors including technological, social and economic developments (e.g. population and dietary patterns).
 Moreover, the AFOLU sector can play an important role in climate change mitigation through land-based Carbon Dioxide Removal (CDR) options such as Bioenergy with Carbon Capture and Storage (BECCS) and afforestation.